Location: Bitter End, Virgin Gorda, BVI

 A little break was necessary to oxygenate the neurons and for shower time, which was successfully combined into J.B.’s overdue diving competition.
 It involved judges, although the scoring system was somewhat peculiar.
 Worst…aaaah….least good performance was awarded a conch (equivalent to zero points).
 The technique (or lack of it) displayed in that case could be recognized because the diver sank like a – wait for it….conch.
 The next better score was that of a sea cucumber (two points), characterized by a relatively scary or eviscerating jump.
-The scale was followed by sea stars (four points), and octopus (six points).
+The scale was followed by sea stars (four points) and octopus (six points).
 On the other end of the bar, the best performances were recognized with a seahorse when at least elegant (eight points), a dolphin if beautiful (ten points), or an Adelie penguin, the best divers in the animal kingdom, if impressive (twelve points).
 It was a tight competition, and the divers did not make it easy for the judges to agree on a winner.
-Especially since the judges kept rotating quite a bit (Team Science first, assisted at some point by Mike, Casey and/or Carly) due to some multitasking issues (judges are jumping in the water themselves, coaching, species I.D. quizzes still going on, etc.) and because at some point the contestants decided to join forces and perform synchronized dives.
+Especially since the judges kept rotating quite a bit (Team Science first, assisted at some point by Mike, Casey, and/or Carly) due to some multitasking issues (judges are jumping in the water themselves, coaching, species I.D. quizzes still going on, etc.) and because at some point the contestants decided to join forces and perform synchronized dives.
 However, if a decision for a winner needs to be made, it would probably fall on J.B.
-He did not quite manage to jump out of the water and elevate himself 2-3 meters in the air to land safely on board of Ocean Star.
-Still, he showed the most persistence and closed another of the circles of the week, literally: Even after some eviscerating Superman-style, and octopus-like belly flops he insisted and finally did it.
+He did not quite manage to jump out of the water and elevate himself 2-3 meters in the air to land safely on board Ocean Star.
+Still, he showed the most persistence and closed another of the circles of the week, literally: Even after some eviscerating Superman-style, and octopus-like belly flops, he insisted and finally did it.
 J.B. made a backflip.

-After our showers, there was dinner and team-squeezing.
-Unanimously we agreed that a SCS 2014 reunion is going to be necessary at some point.
+After our showers, there was dinner and team squeezing.
+Unanimously we agreed that an SCS 2014 reunion is going to be necessary at some point.
 Some discussion is in place, though, on where it should be.